SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 BENEFITS FOR PERIMENOPAUSE & MENOPAUSE

-CORE AND PELVIC-FLOOR INTEGRATION Exercises that strengthen the interconnected muscles from rib cage to pelvis across multiple movement planes to support muscle and tissue function.
+CORE AND PELVIC FLOOR Strengthening the muscles from rib cage to pelvis, across multiple movement planes, to support function and comfort in everyday life.

 HOW OUR PERIMENOPAUSE &